-Oracle Endeca Commerce is an eCommerce search engine that is renowned to provide personalized search experience and is a pioneer of the faceted search feature that helps users to find the exact product they are looking for.
+Oracle Endeca Commerce is an eCommerce search engine that is renowned to provide a personalized search experience and is a pioneer of the faceted search feature that helps users to find the exact product they are looking for.
 On-Site Search for any eCommerce application is very vital as it is found that 60% of the users leave the site after a poor search experience.

-Websites that used Endeca’s technology, by contrast presented a list of dimensions and attributes down one
+Websites that used Endeca’s technology, by contrast, presented a list of dimensions and attributes down one

 Oracle Endeca Commerce search features